 Clearly, the CityPASS worked very well at this destination.
-It equaled a walk up a ticket but IMO actually worked better than a booked ticket.
-As I wanted to get there at 9:00 am so that’s when I would have booked the ticket and we would have been late!
-It also gives you the complete flexibility to go on the day that suits.
+It equaled a walk-up ticket but In our opinion actually worked better than a booked ticket.
+As we wanted to get there at 9:00 am so that’s when we would have booked the ticket for and we would have been late!
+It also gives you the complete flexibility to go on the day that suits you.
 If we had woken to rain or poor vis we could have done a museum day and leave the cruise for another day… A booked ticket would not offer that flexibility!

 Statue of Liberty & Ellis Island: Draw (But beats pre-booked, based on flexibility)